thenasko/mathematics-in-the-world/logic/recursion.md

 \end{cases}
 $$

 Once we have this, it is easy to compute $$S(1000)$$.
-The following table summarizes the computation: we first populate the second column going down, then the third one in reverse.
+The following table summarizes the computation: we first populate the second column going down, then the third one in reverse by plugging values.

 | $$n$$ | Expression for $$S(n)$$    | Value of $$S(n)$$ |
 |-------|----------------------------|------------------:|